stefanoverna/graphql8/guides/authorization/overview.md

 end
 ```

-However, this request-by-request mindset doesn't map well to GraphQL because there's only one controller and the requests that come to it may be _very_ different.
+However, this request-by-request mindset doesn't map well to GraphQL8 because there's only one controller and the requests that come to it may be _very_ different.
 To illustrate the problem:

 ```ruby
 class GraphqlController < ApplicationController